 This means that:

-- Landlords will not be permitted to start new proceedings to evict tenants for at least three months.
+- Landlords will not be permitted to start new proceedings to evict tenants for a further two months, extended from 23 June to 23 August 2020.
 This applies equally to section 21 notices and section 8 notices regardless of the possession ground relied upon.
-This extended buffer period will apply in law until 30 September 2020 and both the end point and the three month notice could be extended if needed.
+Again, this could be extended further if needed.

-- Court service will suspend all ongoing housing possession action.
+- Court service continue to suspend all ongoing housing possession action.
 This means that neither cases currently in the system or any about to go in to it can progress to the stage where someone could be evicted.
-This suspension will initially last for 90 days, but could be extended if needed.

-- Three month mortgage holiday extended to buy to let landlords whose tenants are experiencing financial difficulties.
+- The initial three month mortgage holiday has been extended to buy to let landlords whose tenants are experiencing financial difficulties.

-- At the end of this three month period the expectation is that the landlord and tenant work together to establish an affordable repayment plan, taking into account the tenants individual circumstances.
+- At the end of this extension period the expectation is that the landlord and tenant work together to establish an affordable repayment plan, to pay off any debt which has being accrued, taking into account the tenants individual circumstances.

 - Guidance issued to landlords asking that they show compassion and to allow tenants who are affected to remain in their homes where possible.